Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/overview.md

 # Putting it together

-Below is an intermediate result of the sketches of the three components we now have defined:
+Below is an intermediate result of the sketches of the three components that have now been defined:

 [![test](.test/overview.svg)](.test/overview.log)